 Tips for Using WordPress

 - When inserting the embed codes, make sure you are in HTML editing mode, and leave a line open above and below the embed code.
-If you switch from HTML to Visual mode, it will can add formatting tags around your oEmbed, which will cause it to break.
+If you switch from HTML to Visual mode, it can add formatting tags around your oEmbed which may cause it to break.
 Be careful of that!

 If you have larger resolution videos and they are appearing smaller or squished, access the WordPress admin control panel (Settings -> Media -> Maximum Video Embed Size) and set the max to the largest size of your video ('no limit' setting doesn't work, must be actual size).
 Some WordPress themes will also set a maximum width for content embedded with oEmbed.
 If you want to change that, check out How to Set oEmbed Max Width in WordPress 3.5 with $content_width.